thirumalaivm/franklin-assets-selector-fork/README.md

 Q. Why should I use this plugin?

 A. The plugin provides a quick way to start using AEM Assets in your website.
-It abstracts and implements the groundwork to be able to consume AEM Assets delivery URLs in your wbsite, thus helps avoiding your additional work to write everything from scratch.
-This plugin also have a collection of standerd blocks to consume AEM Assets which can be reused as it, or copied over in your website for adaptations.
+It abstracts and implements the groundwork to be able to consume AEM Assets delivery URLs in your wbsite, thus helps avoiding additional work to implement everything from scratch.
+This plugin also has a collection of standard blocks to consume AEM Assets which can be reused as they are, or copied over in your website for adaptations.